| Description:

 exceed sixty (60) days except by mutual agreement between the parties.

-under Option Nos.
+In the event of the death of an employe receiving monthly paymentsunder Option Nos.
 2 or 3 of this Agreement, the employe's estate shall be promptly

 paid all remaining amounts.

-and is made with the understanding that it is to be without prejudice to either
+This Attachment has been designed solely to address a unique situationand is made with the understanding that it is to be without prejudice to either

 party's position and will not be cited as a precedent in the future.